Best AI Portfolio Management Chatbots in 2026

 What is the difference between PortfolioPilot and Walnut?

 Both connect to your accounts, but they emphasize different jobs.
 PortfolioPilot centers on a whole-portfolio risk and diversification score and guidance on your existing mix.
-Walnut centers on a chat grounded in your real holdings, frames each position against the S&P 500, and can turn research into a thematic basket you approve and place at your own broker.
+Walnut centers on a chat grounded in your real holdings, frames each position against the S&P 500, and can turn research into a thematic portfolio you approve and place at your own broker.
 PortfolioPilot leans analysis; Walnut connects analysis to action.

 Are AI portfolio chatbots safe?

 Asking questions is safe, but general assistants can hallucinate figures, so verify anything specific before acting.
-For tools that connect to your money, safety depends on how access works: Walnut connects through SnapTrade, a regulated aggregator, reads your holdings read-only by default, and requires your approval for any trade.
+For tools that connect to your money, safety depends on how access works: Walnut connects through a regulated connection, reads your holdings read-only by default, and requires your approval for any trade.
 Check each provider’s security and permissions model before linking an account.

 Can a portfolio chatbot give investment advice?